kbarbary/sep/paper/paper.md

 SEP consists of a C library with no dependencies outside the standard library, and a Python module that wraps the C library in a Pythonic API.
 The Python wrapper operates on NumPy arrays with NumPy as its only dependency.
-It is generated ysing Cython.
+It is generated using Cython.

 From Source Extractor, SEP includes background estimation, image segmentation (including on-the-fly filtering and source deblending),